 This portfolio consists of fixed deposits with commercial banks.
-Instruments with original maturities of less than three months are classified as cash and cash equivalents.
-Instruments with original maturities of more than three months are classified as investments.
+Instruments with original maturities of three months and less at inception are classified as cash and cash equivalents; instruments with original maturities of more than three months are classified as investments.

-The objective of the CPD's business model for this portfolio is to invest in short-term deposits in accordance with the CPD's Investment Guidelines, based on the assessed liquidity required.
-The short-term deposits are held to collect the contractual cash flows.
-The contractual terms of the short-term deposits give rise, on specified dates, to cash flows that are SPPI.
+The objective of the CPD's business model for this portfolio is to invest in short-term deposits in accordance with the CPD's Investment Guidelines based on the assessed liquidity required.
+The short-term deposits are held to collect contractual cash flows.
+On specified dates, the contractual terms of short-term deposits give rise to cash flows which are SPPI.